lubomirblazekcz/acr-a3/README.md

 Here you can found Source code of Czech ACR Arma 3 Mod.
 You can contribute, create issues, requests and so on.
 But please don't edit, change or alter the mod without permission.

+You can build the files with pboProject - https://dev.withsix.com/projects/mikero-pbodll/files

 <img src="http://www.armaseries.cz/acr-logo.png">

 ==================================================